TZstatsADS/Spr2017-proj4-team13/README.md

 Term: Spring 2017

 + Team #13
-+ Projec title: Lorem ipsum dolor sit amet
++ Project title: Who Is Who -- Entity Resolution
 + Team members
 	+ team member 1 : Boxuan Zhao -- Presenter
 	+ team member 2 : Zixuan Guan
 	+ team member 3 : Zheren Tang
 	+ team member 4 : Jihan Wei
 	+ team member 5 : Yingxin Zhang
-+ Project summary: In this project, we were assigned two algorithms whose main foucs is on author name disambiguation.
-We recoded each algorithm following instruction from the papers, and we also come up with our own methods to compare and evalute the two algorithms.
++ Project summary: In this project, we were assigned two papers which state two algorithms foucsing on author name disambiguation.
+We reproduced each algorithm following instructions from the papers, evaluated these two algorithms with evaluation metrics.
+We also come up with our own methods to compare and evalute the two algorithms.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

+Boxuan Zhao: Work on Paper 3 , implement the algorithm and prepare for the presentation

+Zixuan Guan: Clean all the data, work on Paper 6, implement the algorithms

+Zheren Tang: Work on Paper 3 and evaluate the algorithm

+Jihan Wei: Work on Paper 6, implement the algorithm and evaluation

+Yingxin Zhang: Work on Paper 6,  implement the algorithm and evaluation

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.